awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/deploy_dashboards.md

 {{%expand "Click here to continue with Advanced Setup" %}}

+## Architecture

 ![Images/arch5.png](/Cost/200_Cloud_Intelligence/Images/arch5.png?classes=lab_picture_small)
+Here the account that contains CUR is different from account where you want to deploy CID.
+In this case we need to set up a replication of CUR from **Source** account to a **Destination** ( **Data Collection Account** ).

+This architecture support aggregation of CURs from multiple **Source**s to one **Data Collection Account**.
+This is useful if you want have a vision across multiple Management (Payer) accounts.
+Also aggregation is useful when you do not have access Management (Payer) and you want to have a view across multiple Linked accounts that belong to a single Business unit.

-## CUR Deployment
+## Deployment overview
-Please follow one of the options bellow.

-This option supports creation of CUR for multiple usecases:
-1. Deploying the CIDs into an account other than the management (payer) account.
-2. Deploying the CIDs into an account where multiple CURs (either from multiple payer accounts or multiple linked accounts) are replicated into.

-You will need to create a new Linked Account (or have access to one) where you will deploy the Cloud Intelligence Dashboards.
-This option is good for the situation where you do not have access to the management (payer) account, but want to deploy the CIDs on top of multiple Linked Accounts (using [member CURs](https://aws.amazon.com/about-aws/whats-new/2020/12/cost-and-usage-report-now-available-to-member-linked-accounts/))

-The CloudFormation templates below will setup S3 replication to the linked account (data collection account) where you will deploy the dashboards.
-This works whether you have one or many management (payer) accounts.

 ![Images/arch6.png](/Cost/200_Cloud_Intelligence/Images/arch6.png?classes=lab_picture_verysmall)

-Below find the steps for creating a single dedicated S3 bucket within your linked account (data collection account) where the dashboards will be deployed that will aggregate any and all CURs from other accounts.

-You will be able to add or delete more source account CURs after the fact as well.

-You will be deploying the same CloudFormation(CFN) template into two different types of places (your **source accounts** and your **destination data collection account**):

-1. In the **Destination** or data collection account, the CloudFormation(CFN) template will create an S3 bucket for CUR aggregation.
-2. In one or more **Source Accounts**, the CFN template will create a new CUR, an S3 bucket, and a replication rule.
+There are 3 major steps in the Deployment:
+1. Deploy a bucket for aggregated CUR in **Data Collection Account**
+2. Deploy CUR, bucket and a replication policy in **Source** Accounts (one or multiple).
+3. Deploy CID in **Data Collection Account**

 If your management/source (payer) account is the same as your destination account (where you want to deploy the dashboards) and you want this CFN template to create a new CUR, follow the steps for **Destination Account** only, and choose to activate local CUR in the CFN parameter.

-This CFN template will create an S3 bucket with the following structure in the **Destination Account**
+## CUR Structure
+Each indivudal CUR has a prefix `cur/<account>` so the aggregated CUR has the following structure:

 ```html
 s3://<prefix>-<destination-accountid>-shared/